jaypha/spinna/README.txt

 == Modules ==

 Spinna modules (not provided by third parties) are kept under the 'jaypha' umbrella package.
-Modules specific to the Spinna server are under the jaypha.spinna package.
+Modules specific to the Spinna framework are under the jaypha.spinna package.
 Other modules are more generic and can be used in non-Spinna projects.

-- jaypha.types
-- jaypha.conv
-- jaypha.rnd
-- jaypha.string
-- jaypha.embed
-- jaypha.container.hash
-- jaypha.io.lines
-- jaypha.io.print
-- jaypha.io.serialize
-- jaypha.http.cookie
-- jaypha.http.exception
-- jaypha.html.entity
-- jaypha.html.helpers
-- jaypha.mime.header
-- jaypha.fcgi.loop
-- jaypha.fcgi.c.fcgiapp.di
-- jaypha.spinna.router_tools
-- jaypha.spinna.global
-- jaypha.spinna.request
-- jaypha.spinna.response
-- jaypha.spinna.session
-- jaypha.spinna.process

-All modules in the jaypha package umbrella are Copyright Jaypha.
+All code in the jaypha package umbrella is copyright Jaypha and licensed under the Boost License.

 == Third Party Stuff ==